AndrewObwocha/andrewobwocha/README.md

 <h1 align="center">Hi there 👋, I'm Andrew Obwocha!</h1>

-I'm a Computer Science student at the University of Alberta with a passion for developing innovative and efficient software solutions.
-My work focuses on full-stack applications, backend development, and machine learning.
-I thrive on solving complex problems and am always eager to learn new technologies and apply them to create impactful projects.
+The idea is to problem-solve; code is a mere expression of the solution.
+With me, these solutions tend to take the shape of full-stack web applications or machine learning pipelines.
+These domains are my current focus, not my ultimate scope; I am open to contributing to any problem-space.

 ---

 ### 👨‍💻 Tech Stack

-Here are some of the technologies I'm proficient in:
+Here are some of the technologies I leverage while solving problems:

 <p align="center">
     <a href="https://www.python.org" target="_blank"> <img src="https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white" alt="Python"/> </a>